 - In the left sidebar, click the Trash folder.

 - On the right of a Zap, click the down arrow.

-- In the dropdown menu, select Move to Folder, then select a folder.
+- Select Move to Folder, then select a folder.

 If you have trouble managing or organizing your Zaps, contact Zapier support.